bbiiggppiigg/build_hip_clang/README.md

 -i     Install all components.
 Requires sudo privileges, and
        assumes all components have been built.
 ```

+## Using hip-clang

+The script installs hip-clang under `/opt/rocm/hip-clang`.
+It is most easily
+used via `/opt/rocm/hip-clang/bin/hipcc`.
+To compile HIP code with hip-clang,
+it needs to be passed the `-x hip` argument.
+If hipcc doesn't do this
+automagically, you need to pass the argument to hipcc.
+To see what hipcc
+passes to hip-clang, invoke hipcc with `HIPCC_VERBOSE=1`.

+If you want to play with rocm-gdb, hip-clang is the right tool: rocm-gdb works
+way better on code compiled with hip-clang than on code compiled with hcc.
+However, you need to compile with `-mcode-object-v3` for rocm-gdb to make
+sense of the ELF format.

+Any AMD GPU libraries used by code compiled with hip-clang need to be compiled
+with hip-clang too.
+Or else.

 ## Latest recorded successful build